tiffanykho/Springboard/CapstoneTwo/README.md

 ## Exploratory Data Analysis

-I used a Linear Regression model to explore the first 4 independent variables of this housing data set: Id, Lot Frontage (sq ft), Lot Area (sq ft), and Overall Qualiry.
-I fit these 4 variables (X) with their respective Sale Price (y) and calculated the mean absolute error (MAE) and the root mean square error (RMSE).
-Lasttly, I generated a scatterplot showing predicted and actual housing prices using these 4 variables.
+I used a Linear Regression model to explore the first 4 independent variables of this housing data set: Id, Lot Frontage (sq ft), Lot Area (sq ft), and Overall Quality.
+The goal here was to get a general idea of the how manipulating the first 4 variables I fit these 4 variables (X) with their respective Sale Price (y) and calculated the mean absolute error (MAE) and the root mean square error (RMSE).
+Lastly, I generated a scatterplot showing predicted and actual housing prices using these 4 variables.

 ## Model